datacarpentry/astronomy-python/_episodes/02-coords.md

 ~~~
 {: .output}

+This is something we'll need to do multiple times, we we’ll write a function to do it for us so we don’t have to copy and paste every time.
 The following function combines these steps.

 ~~~
 def skycoord_to_string(skycoord):